 The Nalakand palace at the base of the hill is of historical importance.
 It was built by Dodda Veerarajendra in 1792 to provide his army with safe shelter.
 A few kilometers before reaching the peak, trekkers can take a halt at the ancient Padi Igguthappa temple.
 The temple is regarded as one of the holiest shrines of the locals.
 The Shola forests on the slopes of the peak are pristine and untouched.

 Tadiandamol can be accessed easily from Kerala and Karnataka.
-The nearest airport and railway station is 200 km away at Bangalore.
+The nearest airport is Bangalore which is 321 km from Tadiandamol the nearest railhead is also Bangalore which is 263 km from Tadiandamol.
 Taxis are available for the five hour drive from Bangalore to Tadiandamol.